GonzaloAle93/GonzaloAle93.github.io/README.md

 # GonzaloAle93.github.io
-Personal website my undergrad code as a math major
+Personal website for my undergrad code as a math major